 Horton Street Seniors' Centre (HSSC)

-(Click on the calendar below to download a copy in PDF format.)
+(Click on the program schedule image below to download a copy in PDF format.)

 Please be aware we are in an ever-changing time and restrictions could change very rapidly.

 Please check the HSSC's Facebook Page, our website or call the HSSC if you are unsure of anything.

 If you have any questions, please do not hesitate to contact the staff.

 Phone: 519-434-9114 or use the Staff phone directory to call them directly.